justinrlee/dcos-notes/spark/spark.md

 ***

 # Client Mode
-The official [Apache Mesos documentation](https://spark.apache.org/docs/latest/running-on-mesos.html) says this:
+The official [Apache Mesos documentation](https://spark.apache.org/docs/latest/running-on-mesos.html#client-mode) says this:

->In client mode, a Spark Mesos framework is launched directly on the client machine and waits for the driver output.
+> In client mode, a Spark Mesos framework is launched directly on the client machine and waits for the driver output.

 What this means is that on the machine that the `spark-submit` command is run, we are starting a mini service that registers with Apache Mesos as a framework.
 This service will then receive and accept resource offers from Apache Mesos, and will schedule tasks (part of the job) on the Mesos agents based on those resources offers.

+Random comment:
+* The Spark driver process will host an http server from which executors can retrieve the jar file

 ***
 <!-- *** -->